-If it is a Dorset mini-break you heading on then be sure to check our list of recommended pet friendly cottages in Dorset.
+If it is a Dorset mini-break you heading on, then be sure to check our Dorset holidays with dogs.

 This selection of seven of the best Dorset dog pubs takes us from the fossil-rich shores past the Purbecks and on to forts dating back two thousand years.